kirs10b1tzr/EDAdventureWorks/README.md

 1. Adventure Cycle Works replicates the sales strategies used from western regions identified and *inspect  store relocation performances more closely*.
 Focus on customer *acquisition strategies for Australia and Germany* to build their market presence following their more recent launch.

+2. Updated data is gathered on all sales representatives across all stores who are bonus-eligible and identify the motivating factors (commission pct, vacation hours, bonus attained etc.) that improve productivity and employee retention while maintaining cost effectiveness.

-2. The company should *track performance quarterly* instead of annually to maintain growth and intervene quickly where necessary.
+4. The company should *track performance quarterly* instead of annually to maintain growth and intervene quickly where necessary.
 The IT department should implement a CurrencyCode 0 to clearly indicate when no currency exchange took place, *distinguishing this scenario from missing data*.

-3. The finance department should *immediately investigate the identified currency exchange issues* and renegotiate all conversion exchange rates to ensure competitive pricing.
+5. The finance department should *immediately investigate the identified currency exchange issues* and renegotiate all conversion exchange rates to ensure competitive pricing.